atarashansky/self-assembling-manifold/README.md

 - Added a wrapper function for Leiden clustering, an improved version of Louvain clustering.
 Requires `scanpy`.
 - Added yet another method for marker gene identification (in `identify_marker_genes_corr`).
 In the future, all the marker gene identification functions will be merged into a single function `identify_marker_genes`, with a parameter to choose which specific method to use.
 - Can now directly load `h5ad` files (the native file format of AnnData) using `load_data`. `save_anndata` saves the `adata_raw` object to an `h5ad` file so that it can be used for faster loading in the future.
+- Removed `save` and `load` functions as all of the SAM attributes are now contained within its `AnnData` objects, so saving the SAM attribute dictionary is no longer required. `sam.save_anndata(filename, data='adata')` should be used to save `sam.adata` to a `h5ad` file.

 ## Requirements
  - `numpy`